mousebrains/VMP/Despiking.md

 # The despike parameters are used when calculating dissipation

+See [calcDissShear](calcDissShear.m) for the code that uses these parameters.

 The *despike_sh_*  are used for the shear probes, *sh1* and *sh2*.

 The *despike_A_*  are used for the acceleration sensors, *Ax* and *Ay*.